racheliee/skku-projects/notes/quiz.md

 4. What is the relationship between linearizable (L) and sequentially consistent (SC)?
    - Objects that are L are also SC, but not the other way around.
 5. Write a few sentences about the pros and cons of using a concurrent data structure vs. using mutexes to protect data structures that are not thread-safe.
+   - pro: easier to use // con: composability
    - Using concurrent data structures is beneficial because it allows for multi-threaded programming without the concern for locks when accessing or modifying the data structure thanks to its internal synchronization mechanisms.
 However, the concurrent data structures are compplex and could potentially present difficulty in debugging.
    - Mutexes provide flexibility in protecting data structures.
 A user can declare their own data structures and make them thread-safe through mutexes.
 However, this approach can lead to significant performance drawbacks due to increased blocking and potential contention, as threads must wait for exclusive access to the resource, which can lead to issues like deadlocks and priority inversion if not managed carefully.